A Guide to Effective Comanagement

 Choosing the surgeon

 The foundation of comanagement lies in the doctor's ability to select the proper comanager for his patients.
 First and foremost, an optometrist should select an ophthalmic surgeon based on his/her knowledge of the surgeon's skill for performing the indicated procedure.
-In the case of cataract surgery, the surgeon should rarely have any complications, including capsular rupture, wound leak, decentered
+In the case of cataract surgery, the surgeon should rarely have any complications, including capsular rupture, wound leak, decentered IOL, and endophthalmitis.

 It's preferable that the surgeon doesn't provide primary care, focusing all of his attention on medical and surgical care.
 The surgeon should also be interested in the optometrist's skill level in performing post-op care for the cataract surgery patient.

 Beware of a surgeon who is not familiar with the optometrist yet to whom he is willing to relinquish all of the post-op care in exchange for surgical referrals.

 Below are some useful practices for developing a working relationship with a surgeon.

 - Visit the surgeon's office.
 Observe the equipment and furnishings.
 Observe how the staff cares for patients.
 Observe how the ophthalmologist cares for patients.
 Examine one-day or same-day post-op patients together; much can be learned about a surgeon's surgical skills at this time.

 - Scrub in on surgery with the ophthalmologist.
 Observe how the surgeon interacts with the OR staff and vice versa.
 Observe the surgeon's surgical technique.

 - Avoid working with a surgeon who does not meet the standards for quality of care, staffing, equipment and personality.